YoonkyungKim/my-forest-elle-hacks/README.md

-## My Forest: Plant Trees Using the Rewards Points
+## My Forest: Monitor Trees Planted Using Rewards Points

 #### A web app addition to the RBC Reward system that allows RBC customers to use their rewards points for tree planting and to monitor the status of the tree planting activities, through a digital graphic.